Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Frustrated, I rolled my eyes, threw down my tools, and poured myself a very generous cup of coffee.
 Sometimes you just need a break.
 I’ll admit, as I sat there staring at this warped contraption, I almost threw in the towel.
 But then I had a thought.
 I remembered hearing that you could fix warping by carefully steaming the wood.
 So, with newfound determination (and a little bit of Google research), I set up a makeshift steamer with an old kettle and some towels.
 It took way longer than I wanted, and I didn’t quite know what I was doing.
 But, hey, sometimes desperation leads to innovation.

-READ MORE Transform Your Space with Custom Woodwork in St. Louis
+READ MORE Transform Your Space with Stunning Custom Woodwork in Singapore

 After an hour of fuss and worry, I eased the wood back into shape.
 I still chuckle at the moment when it actually worked.
 Watching the wood once again align felt like magic, and I can’t quite describe the rush of relief that washed over me.